valkey-io/valkey-doc/commands/eval.md

 **Note:**
 in some cases, users will abuse Lua EVAL by embedding values in the script instead of providing them as argument, and thus generating a different script on each call to EVAL.
 These are added to the Lua interpreter and cached to redis-server, consuming a large amount of memory over time.
-Starting from Redis 8.0, scripts loaded with `EVAL` or `EVAL_RO` will be deleted from redis after a certain number (least recently used order).
+Starting from Valkey 8.0, scripts loaded with `EVAL` or `EVAL_RO` will be deleted from redis after a certain number (least recently used order).
 The number of evicted scripts can be viewed through `INFO`'s `evicted_scripts`.

-Please refer to the [Redis Programmability](/topics/programmability) and [Introduction to Eval Scripts](/topics/eval-intro) for more information about Lua scripts.
+Please refer to the [Valkey Programmability](/topics/programmability) and [Introduction to Eval Scripts](/topics/eval-intro) for more information about Lua scripts.

 @examples